Unknown World (October 26, 1951)

 The Paralyzing Panic of Our Time

-It is 1951 - The big war is over, the world is at peace, but fears of this new Atomic Age prey on the minds of people all over the world.
+It is 1951 - The big war is ove and the world is at peace, but fears of this new Atomic Age prey on the minds of people all over the world.
 Today where I live every Saturday at noon I can hear a loud siren that blares for more than a minute.
 It is the city's way of warning in case of a violent storm or tornado.
 Back in the post war years, as a very young boy, I remember every Wednesday evening at 9pm in Meadville, Pennsylvania I would hear a similar siren.
-But it was not to test a warning system for violent storms; it was to test the system that would warn us if war or nuclear attack was imminent.
-I remember thinking, "I know that this is just a test, but what if those evil Russians picked Wednesday night at 9pm to REALLY attack, and in a few minutes I would be vaporized by an atomic bomb?"
-Well, I'm still here, and we've never had an atomic war, but the fears of a young boy still remain in the corners of my mind to this day.
+But it was not to test a warning system for violent storms; it was to test the system that would warn us if a missle with an atomic bomb was on its way.
+I remember thinking, "I know that this is just a test, but what if those awful Russians picked Wednesday night at 9pm to REALLY attack, and in a few minutes I will be vaporized by an atomic bomb?"
+Well, I'm still here, and we've never had an atomic war, but the fears of a young boy still remain in the dark corners of my mind to this day.

 Otto Waldis, Marilyn Nash and Bruce Kellogg